Order-Optimal Sequential 1-Bit Mean Estimation in General Tail Regimes: Details of Section (Two-Stage Mean Estimator)

-Here we provide the technical details for the non-adaptive localization protocol described in Section~\ref{sec: two-stage}.
-The goal of this protocol is to non-adaptively identify an interval $I$ of length $O(\sigma)$ that contains the mean $\mu$ with high probability.
-The core idea is adapted from~\cite{cai2024distributed}, whose focus is on Gaussian distributions.
-We modify their approach to handle our general non-parametric family $\mathcal{D}(k, \lambda, \sigma)$ for any $k > 1$.
-The protocol encodes the location of the mean using a binary Gray code of length $M = \Theta(\log(\lambda/\sigma))$, and estimates each of these $M$ bits by aggregating responses from suitably chosen non-adaptive 1-bit queries.
-We now formalize the necessary definitions and describe the procedure.
+In this appendix, we provide the technical details for the non-adaptive localization procedure described in Section~\ref{sec: two-stage}.
+The goal of this procedure is to non-adaptively identify an interval $I$ of length $O(\sigma)$ that contains the mean $\mu$ with high probability.
+The procedure is fully non-adaptive and uses deterministic general 1-bit queries.
+At a high level, it partitions the search range into $O(\lambda/\sigma)$ bins, assigns a binary codeword of length